 /boot is configured to have comparatively large disk space.

+Example of existing filesystem structure.
 Workaround for users with older installs and smaller boot partitions can extend their /boot partition size.

 Below is a guide on how to extend your /boot partitions.